univention/univention-corporate-server/doc/manual/central-management-umc/portal.rst

 corresponding entry in the user menu.
 They now can create new entries on the portal, modify existing entries, modify the order or the design.

-Advanced settings, such as adding new portals or setting which group members can see which portal entries can be made using the UMC portal settings module.
+You can use the UMC module :guilabel:`Portal` for advanced settings such as adding portals and announcements or control through the group membership, which users can see which portal entries.

 By default, all portal entries are displayed for everyone.
 In the UMC module :guilabel:`Portal` in the category *Login*, it can be configured whether